Test and Trace Support Scheme

 Source and categories of personal data

 We will obtain data from the NHS Test and Trace Service to confirm that you have either tested positive for COVID-19 or you have been in close contact with someone who has tested positive for COVID-19.
+We will obtain data from yourself or from the NHS Test and Trace Service to confirm your COVID-19 vaccination status.
 As this data is related to your health it is referred to as ‘special category data’.

 You or your nominated representative will also provide us with additional personal data in relation to your application for a Self-Isolation Payment.